-Greg has been around the construction industry since his childhood: riding shotgun in his Dad's pick-up while roaming the countryside, drawing plans at the home office drafting board, and visiting construction sites to meet with clients and trades.
-All of these experiences have contributed to his interest in the construction industry.
+Greg has been around the construction industry since his childhood: riding shotgun in his Dad's pick-up while roaming the countryside, drawing at the home office drafting board, and visiting construction sites to meet with clients and trades.

-Brenda has been providing exceptional bookkeeping and administrative support services to local businesses for over 15 years.
-Dutch Masters is fortunate to be one of Brenda's clients and considers her an invaluable member of our team.
+Brenda has been providing exceptional bookkeeping and administrative support services to Dutch Masters since 2010.

-Brenda applies her keen organizational and bookkeeping skills to the meticulous tracking of accounts for each project, including accounts payable and receivable, insurances, taxes, and payments to contractors.
+Brenda applies her keen organizational and bookkeeping skills and knowledge of the construction industry for accounts payable and receivable, insurances, taxes, and payments to contractors for each project.

 Gary came to Canada with his parents in 1952 and grew up on a dairy and fruit farm near St. Catharines, Ontario.
 His interest in farming led him to post-secondary studies at the University of Guelph.
 He has been involved in the farm building industry ever since.

 Gary is a charter member of the board of directors for the Canadian Farm Builders Association (CFBA) and, for several years, served as a Board Member for the Council of Ontario Construction Associations (COCA).

 In 1990, Gary decided to concentrate exclusively on horse facilities by establishing Dutch Masters.
 This was a direct response to a client’s request for a project management service that encompassed all aspects of the design and construction of new horse facilities and farmstead infrastructure.
 Dutch Masters remains a family business and will always be Gary's 5th child.
 Now, Gary is happy that there is more time for golf and for volunteering with his community Food Bank.
 Gary maintains a watchful eye and offers input and guidance - ensuring that Dutch Masters remains focused on providing practical solutions for our clients' needs.